-In section~\ref{sec:alg-observations} we present some properties of the docle of a monomial ideal that are derived in purely algebraic ways.
-In particular, we consider a $\Gamma$-graded ring $R$ such that the ideal generated by the homogeneous non-units is not all of $R$ and we present an algebraic proof of the fact that if $I\subseteq J$ are zero-dimensional monomial ideals with $\doc(I)\subseteq\doc(J)$ then they must be equal $I = J$ (see Proposition~\ref{prp:idealanddoc}.)
+In Section~\ref{sec:alg-observations}, we present some properties of the docle of a monomial ideal that are derived in purely algebraic ways.
+In particular, we consider a $\Gamma$-graded ring $R$ such that the ideal generated by the homogeneous non-units is not all of $R$ and we present an algebraic proof of the fact that if $I\subseteq J$ are zero-dimensional monomial ideals with $\doc(I)\subseteq\doc(J)$ then $I = J$ (see Proposition~\ref{prp:idealanddoc}).
 This has then a purely combinatorial consequence for upsets in a poset $P$ in Corollary~\ref{cor:poset-idealanddoc}.
 We then prove an algebraic generalization of what we know holds for monomial ideals with common socle in Theorem~\ref{thm:expandtomprimary}, which then allows us to present a given upset $U$, with a non-empty $\doc(U)$, in a unique way as an intersection $U = V\cap W$ of two upsets where $\doc(W)$ is empty and $V$ is {\em cofinite} (that is $P\setminus V$ is finite and corresponds to a zero-dimensional monomial ideal, see next section) in Corollary~\ref{cor:uniqueupsetdecomp}.
-Finally, it is interesting to note that the \emph{uniqueness} of the mentioned intersection in Corollaries~\ref{cor:uniqueidealdecomp} and~\ref{cor:uniqueupsetdecomp} is always false in the case where the ring is local \cite{HRS-emb1}.
+Finally, it is interesting to note that the \emph{uniqueness} of the mentioned intersection in Corollaries~\ref{cor:uniqueidealdecomp} and~\ref{cor:uniqueupsetdecomp} is \emph{always false} in the case where the ring is local \cite{HRS-emb1}.

-In Section~\ref{sec:Gor-inv}, we use a known form for homogeneous zero-dimensional Gorenstein ideals of the polynomial ring $R = K[x_1,\ldots,x_d]$ to first prove some observations about such ideals, where we we utilize heavily computations w.r.t.~the given term order LEX.
-This will allows us to obtain some novel explicit results on the presentations of such a homogeneous zero-dimensional Gorenstein ideal, as the inverse ideal of an explicit polynomial we call the {\em $d;k$-antipodal polynomial} in Proposition~\ref{prp:P}.
-This, in return, will yield an if-and-only-if statement on when exactly we have the property from Observation~\ref{obs:I=J} for homogeneous zero-dimensional Gorenstein ideals: namely the ideal is the inverse ideal of its sole element in its docle if-and-only-if, the ideal is monomial.
-We then make a couple of observations that show that the polynomial, the inverse ideal of which yields the given homogeneous zero-dimensional Gorenstein ideal, can be chosen relatively freely, as described in Proposition~\ref{prp:any-f}.
+In Section~\ref{sec:Gor-inv}, we use a known form for homogeneous zero-dimensional Gorenstein ideals of the polynomial ring $R = K[x_1,\ldots,x_d]$ to first prove some observations about such ideals, where we we heavily utilize computations with respect to the given term order LEX.
+This allows us to obtain some novel explicit results on the presentations of such a homogeneous zero-dimensional Gorenstein ideal, as the inverse ideal of an explicit polynomial we call the {\em $d;k$-antipodal polynomial}, in Proposition~\ref{prp:P}.
+This, in return, will yield an if-and-only-if statement on when exactly we have the property from Observation~\ref{obs:I=J} for homogeneous zero-dimensional Gorenstein ideals: namely the ideal is the inverse ideal of the sole element of its docle if and only if the ideal is monomial.